doPDF installs itself in two ways to offer two different methods of creating a PDF file.

 Another method the free PDF creators use is a drag-and-drop method.
 In this method, you simply drag a file to a set location and it turns that file into a PDF document.

 There are also online free PDF creators where you simply upload a file and then you'll get a PDF file returned to you.
+Online PDF converters are best suited for smaller PDFs or situations where you don't want to download and install a program to make the PDF.

 Some of these free PDF creators are incredibly easy to use and you'll just need a few seconds to convert your files to a PDF.
 Others take a few minutes but you'll get lots of advanced options such as creating multiple page PDFs, setting the quality of the PDF, and even inserting watermarks and signatures to the finished PDF.
 Be sure to read the descriptions to see which free PDF creator is best for you.